ajv-validator/ajv/docs/json-schema.md

 ### `required`

-The value of the keyword should be an array of unique strings.
-The data object to be valid should contain all properties with names equal to the elements in the keyword value.
+The value of this keyword MUST be an array.
+Elements of this array, if any, MUST be strings, and MUST be unique.

+An object instance is valid against this keyword if every item in the array is the name of a property in the instance.

+Omitting this keyword has the same behavior as an empty array.

 **Example**